“From the Memoirs of a Private Detective”

-This article originally appeared in the March 1923 of The Smart Set, and recounts some of Hammett's thoughts and experiences from his days with the 'Pinks.
-I'm pretty sure he's pulling our legs in some cases, but it's only been reprinted a few times and it's still pretty hard to find, so here it is.
-But please don't tell anyone...
+This article originally appeared in the March 1923 issue of The Smart Set, and recounts some of Hammett’s thoughts and experiences from his days with the ‘Pinks.
+It’s generally agreed that he’s pulling our legs in some cases, but it’s only been reprinted a few times and it’s still pretty hard to find, so here it is.

 - Wishing to get some information from members of the WCTU in an Oregon city, I introduced myself as the secretary of the Butte City Purity League.
 One of them read me a long discourse on the erotic effects of cigatettes upon young girls.
 Subsequent experiments proved this tip worthless.